 The Honours program in The Department of Medical Biology is a fourth-year program, which gives students the opportunity to apply and extend their previous science, biomedical or health science studies to a cutting edge research project.
 Projects will be undertaken at The Walter & Eliza Hall Institute of Medical Research and supervised by experienced full-time research staff.
-The course year starts in February and ends in November and is only available full time.
+The course year starts in February or in August and is only available full time.

 The Honours program comprises: